Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

-This equation utilizes a causal policy and minimizes the absolute accumulated sum of power transactions and AGC signals prior to step $i$~\cite{fabietti2018multi}.
-Because transactions must be submitted at least 45 minutes in advance in the Swiss market, only the AGC signals before $i-3$ are known as shown in part (a).
-Part (b) uses the average AGC scenarios to estimate the unknown signals.
-For the step $i$, previous $\mathbf{\hat{P}}_{int}^{(j)}(1),\dots,\mathbf{\hat{P}}_{int}^{(j)}(i-1)$ have been computed via dynamic programming.
-Hence, the above problem can be resolved through simple arithmetic calculations.
-In summary, $\mathbf{\hat{P}}_{int}^{(j)}$ eliminates large accumulated AGC biases, thus increasing the flexibility bid $\gamma$ for greater economic benefits.
+This equation utilized a causal policy to minimize the absolute accumulated sum of power transactions and AGC signals prior to the step $i$~\cite{fabietti2018multi}.
+Because transactions must be submitted at least 45 minutes in advance in the Swiss market, only the AGC signals before $i-3$ were known as shown in part (a).
+Part (b) used the average AGC scenarios to estimate the unknown signals.
+For each step $i$, the previous $\mathbf{\hat{P}}_{int}^{(j)}(1),\dots,\mathbf{\hat{P}}_{int}^{(j)}(i-1)$ were computed via dynamic programming.
+Hence, the above problem was solved through straightforward arithmetic calculations.
+In summary, $\mathbf{\hat{P}}_{int}^{(j)}$ effectively eliminated large accumulated AGC biases, thus increasing the flexibility bid $\gamma$ for greater economic benefits.